-5. Check Google PageSpeed Insights
+5. Use Google PageSpeed Insights

-You can also check if a site is mobile-friendly and how mobile-friendly it is with the help of the Google PageSpeed Insights.
+You can also check if a site is mobile-friendly and how mobile-friendly it is with the help of Google PageSpeed Insights.
 The tool will also give you other important data.
 Here is what to do: